davidemodolo/Automated_Planning_Project/README.md

 - Folder [plansys_problem5](problem5/plansys_problem5) contains all the code to execute the PlanSys2 problem;
 - PDF report;

-Others files has been added for completeness.
+Other files have been added for completeness.

 Below we report the full structure of this repo.
 Created with `tree /F` command